Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 The United Democratic Front (UDF organized the protests against the ineffectiveness of the apartheid regime’s reformist policies and its continuing repression).
 The UDF was formed in 1983 as a non-racial coalition of over 400 anti-apartheid groups.
 It united Congresses of South African Trade Union (COSATU), which had been excluded from negotiations at Kabwe; with the Federation of South African Women (FEDSAW) and other popular formations such as The Black Sash and AZAPO.

-See Also What are Notifiable Diseases in South Africa?
+See Also How Much Does an ATM Hold in South Africa?

 This protest was also a reaction to the recent killings of two black youths in Sebokeng during police raids on local ANC offices there earlier that year.[1]
 In particular, the police killing of a black taxi driver in Sharpeville sparked it on 23 August 1984.[2][4][5]